Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/README.md

 which aiecompiler
 ```

-Confirm that you have the VCK190 production base platform.
+Confirm that the VCK190 production base platform is available.
 ```bash
 platforminfo --list | grep -m 1 -A 9 vck190_base
 ```